-13 Using the Biometric/In-App Authentication APIs
+16 Using the Biometric/In-App Authentication APIs

-REST-based APIs are used to initiate a Biometric or In-App OOB authentication session and provide the result.
-The body of the message is in JSON format.
-Two APIs are used to support Biometric/In-App authentication:
+REST-based APIs are used to initiate a Biometric or In-App OOB authentication session and to provide the result.
+The body of a REST-based API message is in JSON format.
+Three APIs are used to support Biometric/In-App authentication:

-- DelegateSCANotification sent by Thredd to notify you to set up an authentication session - DelegateSCAValidation you use this to send the authentication result to Thredd.
+- DelegateSCANotification sent by Thredd to notify you to set up an authentication session - DelegateSCAValidation as a Program Manager, you use this API to send the authentication result to Thredd. - DelegateSCACancelNotification sent by Thredd to notify you the cardholder cancelled the authentication.